Generative Inverse Design with Abstention via Diagonal Flow Matching: Introduction

 \subsection{Contributions}

 \begin{itemize}[nosep] \item \textbf{Diagonal Flow Matching (Diag--CFM)}: a zero-anchoring strategy for conditional flow matching that induces a learning problem whose difficulty is provably independent of coordinate ordering.
-This eliminates the sensitivity to design and label permutations present in standard CFM, yielding order-of-magnitude improvements in round-trip accuracy across design dimensions up to $P{=}100$. \item \textbf{Architecture-specific uncertainty metrics}: two novel methods---Zero-Deviation and Self-Consistency---that exploit Diag--CFM's bidirectional structure.
+This eliminates the sensitivity to design and label permutations present in standard CFM, yielding large improvements in round-trip accuracy across design dimensions up to $P{=}784$. \item \textbf{Architecture-specific uncertainty metrics}: two novel methods---Zero-Deviation and Self-Consistency---that exploit Diag--CFM's bidirectional structure.
 Zero-Deviation is computed as a byproduct of generation with no additional forward passes.
-We compare against ensemble variance and flow matching loss baselines. \item \textbf{Comprehensive evaluation} on three datasets (gas turbine combustor, airfoil aerodynamics, and DTLZ benchmark) demonstrating that our uncertainty metrics enable three practical capabilities: selecting the best candidate among multiple generations, abstaining from unreliable predictions, and detecting out-of-distribution targets. \end{itemize}
+We compare against ensemble variance and flow matching loss baselines. \item \textbf{Comprehensive evaluation} on five datasets (gas turbine combustor, airfoil aerodynamics, DTLZ benchmark, thin film optical coating, and FashionMNIST image statistics), together with UQ experiments demonstrating three practical capabilities: selecting the best candidate among multiple generations, abstaining from unreliable predictions, and detecting out-of-distribution targets. \end{itemize} \textbf{Code availability.} A compact reference implementation of Diag--CFM with runnable DTLZ2, thin-film, and FashionMNIST examples is available at \href{https://github.com/migueldecampos/diagcfm}{github.com/migueldecampos/diagcfm}.

 This paper is structured as follows: In Section \ref{sec:related_work} we discuss related work, and make our problem set-up explicit in Section \ref{sec:problem_setup}.
 Section \ref{sec:methodology} introduces diagonal flow matching (Diag--CFM) and our Uncertainty Quantification (UQ) metrics.
 Section \ref{sec:experiments} explains experiments and results.
 We conclude in Section \ref{sec:conclusion} with summary and outlook.